Bilateral Co-operation Slovenia - Montenegro

 In the framework of collaboration, the members of both research groups will pursue that their archaeological practice and engagement in the presentation of art will take on the role of a scientific gateway.
 It implies that researchers will select from, and filter the body of specialist archaeological knowledge to make it suitable for public consumption.
 They will be positioned as members of, rather than distinct and apart from, the wider community.
 Both research groups come from smaller universities in which archaeology or the study of ancient art is a part of the study and research of art (Podgorica) or was developed from heritage studies (Koper).
 Both research institutions are located in regional centres where the universities are acting as major accelerators of regional research and sustainable development, especially in the field of cultural tourism.
 Consequently, the goal of the project is to promote the perception and understanding of archaeological heritage and it’s an active role in the creation of modern and future identities of Slovenia and Montenegro.

-Project leader: Assist.
+Project leader: Assoc.
 Prof. Martina Blečić Kavur & Prof. Nenad Vujadinović